 “Incorporating streetwear into your [work] wardrobe can be a tad intimidating,” says Arnold.
 “A hoodie is a simple item to invest in that can transform more traditional attire.
 For an amateur hoodie-wearer I would recommend using it for layering; try under a luxe bomber jacket or textured unstructured blazer.”
 Trainers are another simple way to make your office togs a touch more contemporary.
 “A pair of sneakers with a relaxed suit or chinos is always a safe and easy option,” adds Arnold.

 Rule 6: Keep It Simple(ish)

-The swiftest route to try-hard status is a look straight off the shelf.
+The swiftest route to a successful streetwear outfit is a look straight off the shelf.
 Streetwear is about the mix-and-match; pieces from different brands and cultures that together reflect your own allegiances and interests.

 That’s not to say you can’t rock statement or logo pieces.
 But as a grown-up, you should pair them with stuff that shows a bit more creativity.
 The ‘it’ hoodie that’s a must-have for fashion editors works better with chinos more readily seen on skaters (who have no idea what the ‘frow’ is) than trousers and sneakers from the same brand.
 If you’re dressed like a lookbook, dial things back.